VinAIResearch/PointSWD/README.md

 bash reconstruction/test.sh
 ```
 ### Semi-supervised classification
-To generate latent codes of the training set of ModelNet40 and save them into a file:
+To generate latent codes of the training set of ModelNet40 and save them into a file: <br>
 In the file `classification/preprocess_config.json`, change `root` and `save_folder` to be `train`, and run:
 ```
 bash classification/preprocess.sh
 ```
-To generate latent codes of the test set of ModelNet40 and save them into a file:
+To generate latent codes of the test set of ModelNet40 and save them into a file: <br>
 In the file `classification/preprocess_config.json`, change `root` and `save_folder` to be `test`, and run:
 ```
 bash classification/preprocess.sh